michaelayoade/isp-framework/README.md

 ## 🎯 **Project Overview**

-The ISP Framework is a comprehensive, enterprise-grade management platform designed specifically for Internet Service Providers.
-It provides a complete solution for customer management, service provisioning, billing, network infrastructure monitoring, and business operations.
+The ISP Framework is a comprehensive, enterprise-grade backend API platform designed specifically for Internet Service Providers.
+It provides a complete REST API solution for customer management, service provisioning, billing, network infrastructure monitoring, and business operations.

-> **🚀 Ready for Production**: Full-stack TypeScript application with React frontend, FastAPI backend, and PostgreSQL database.
-Features comprehensive CRUD operations, authentication, real-time updates, and enterprise-grade security.
+> **🚀 Ready for Production**: Enterprise-grade REST API service with FastAPI backend, PostgreSQL database, and JWT authentication.
+Features comprehensive CRUD operations, RBAC authorization, real-time monitoring, and enterprise-grade security.
+Designed for integration with external frontend applications.

 ## ⚡ **Quick Start**

 ### Prerequisites
-- **Node.js** 18+ and npm
 - **Python** 3.11+ and pip
 - **PostgreSQL** 14+
-- **Redis** 6+ (optional, for caching)
+- **Redis** 6+ (for caching and background jobs)
 - **Docker** (recommended for development)

 ### 🐳 **Docker Setup (Recommended)**